tir38/til/README.md

 A running list of things that I've learned or had to re-learn:

+* **Rx's Obervable.subscribe() has overload for multiple functions** - This means that you don't have to pass in an Observer which imlement's three methods (onNext, onError, and onComplete).
+By passing in a three-method object, you can't lambda-ify.
+However with the overloaded subscribe() method, it takes in single-method objects (i.e. function objects) as parameters. [link](http://reactivex.io/RxJava/javadoc/rx/Observable.html#subscribe(rx.functions.Action1,%20rx.functions.Action1,%20rx.functions.Action0%29).
+This means you can lambda-ify.

 * **5/16/2016** `TextUtils.join` for creating character-delimited strings; [link](https://developer.android.com/reference/android/text/TextUtils.html#join(java.lang.CharSequence, java.lang.Object[]))

 * **5/10/2016** - TextView has `letterSpacing` attribute for custom kerning (on API 21+) [link](http://developer.android.com/reference/android/widget/TextView.html#attr_android:letterSpacing)